 The Partnership has a commercial paper program, pursuant to which the Partnership is authorized to issue up to \$1.4 billion of commercial paper.
 The commercial paper program is supported by our Revolving Credit Facility, and outstanding commercial paper effectively reduces our borrowing capacity thereunder.
-There was no amount outstanding under our commercial paper program at each of March 31, 2017 and December 31, 2016.
+There was no amount outstanding under our commercial paper program at each of June 30, 2017 and December 31, 2016.
 On February 2, 2016, Standard & Poor's Ratings Services lowered its credit rating on the Partnership from an investment grade rating to a non-investment grade rating.
-The short-term rating on the Partnership was also reduced from an investment grade rating to a non-investment grade rating.
 As a result of the downgrade, the Partnership repaid its outstanding borrowings under the commercial paper program upon maturity and did not issue any additional commercial paper.